OpenPublicMedia/npr-cds-wordpress/README.md

 ## Changelog

 <!-- copy from readme.txt to here -->
+### V1.0.4
+* Fixing a problem where Get Multi queries run via WP_Cron would silently fail because `npr_cds_push()` would check if the current user had publishing rights and execute `wp_die()`.
+WP_Cron doesn't run as a specific user, therefore it doesn't technically have publishing rights. `npr_cds_push()` now checks if the post was retrieved from the CDS first before checking publishing rights.

 ### V1.0.3
 * Fixing warnings and a few fatal errors in `NPR_CDS_WP.php`